johnpapa/hello-worlds/README.md

 Assumptions:

 1. Simplest form of the app, using the tool's CLI (if one exists for it)
+1. Remove any "extras" (link links to docs)
-1. Must include instructins to build for production in this README.md file
+1. Must include steps to build for production in this README.md file
 1. Use latest versions of each tool
-1. Remove any "extras" (link links to docs)
 1. Must say "hello world"
 1. See existing samples for the idea ...